jskycak3/jpskycak.github.io/_pages/tutor.md

 <li><font color="blue"><a href="https://jpskycak.github.io/files/jpskycak-calc_primer.pdf">Here</a></font> is a primer I made which focuses on building intuition behind core concepts in calculus.</li>
 <li><font color="blue"><a href="https://jpskycak.github.io/files/jpskycak-calc_connections.pdf">Here</a></font> are some lessons I made to connect calculus to the real world -- not only science, technology, and engineering; but also history, philosophy, business, art, and athletics!</li></ul>

 In addition to presenting the subject matter in an interesting way, I also maintain a comfortable learning environment where my students can learn to overcome problems without feeling embarrassed.
-My first part-time job was as a counselor at Children's Dispensary, a program for special-needs and undernourished kids, where I often had to calm children prone to explosive behavior (e.g. violence, screaming, running away) and assist those prone to hygiene issues. <details><summary>Here is a holiday slideshow I made for the kids' families!</summary> <video src="https://jpskycak.github.io/files/jpskycak-childrens_dispensary.wmv" width="320" height="200" controls preload></video></details>
+My first part-time job was as a counselor at Children's Dispensary, a program for special-needs and undernourished kids, where I often had to calm children prone to explosive behavior (e.g. violence, screaming, running away) and assist those prone to hygiene issues.
+<details><summary>Click the triangle to see some pictures from Children's Dispensary!</summary>
+This is a holiday slideshow I made for the kids' families.
+<video src="https://jpskycak.github.io/files/jpskycak-childrens_dispensary.wmv" width="320" height="200" controls preload></video></details>

 I also offer enrichment for curious, advanced students who find joy in math.